Table of Contents

 - Higher Storage Capacity

-Secondary memory refers to external storage devices such as hard disk, optical disk, compact disk, flash drive, magnetic tape, etc. These devices have high storage memory with significant storage capacity, in the range of GIGABYTE to TB.
+Secondary memory refers to external storage devices such as hard disks, optical disks, compact disks, flash drives, magnetic tape, etc. These devices have high storage memory with significant storage capacity, in the range of GIGABYTE to TB.

 Types Of Secondary Memory